 The world is facing a climate crisis.
-The international movement Extinction Rebellion has recently inspired peaceful protests around the world with an aim is to raise awareness of the global threat of climate change.
-As it turns out, tourism is responsible for approximately 8% of global greenhouse gas emissions (GHGs) each year, which makes it a very difficult battle to win as people will not cease exploring the world.
+And as it turns out, tourism is responsible for approximately 8% of global greenhouse gas emissions (GHGs) each year, which makes it a very difficult battle to win as people will not cease exploring the world.
 There is a silver lining, however, as technology is successfully reducing the emissions of aspects of tourism and travel.
 Still, the growth in the number of people traveling continues to outstrip the pace of these improvements.

 Fear not, there are steps we can all take to begin to reverse this trend.

 The world is too big and too beautiful for us to stop traveling and exploring everything it has to offer!
 We want to help you become more aware of your personal environmental impact and we believe that with access to the right information, we can all become more sustainable travelers.